MervCodes

 1 min read

-Nodemon is a Node.js developer tool that helps to watch for file changes and restarting the node application automatically.
-It's an essential tool for any Node.js developer, but sometimes the process gets stuck and refuses to stop even after pressing Ctrl+C.
+TL;DR: Nodemon is a Node.js developer tool that helps to watch for file changes and restarting the node application automatically.
+Sometimes nodemon processes get stuck and you need to kill them manually.

 The Problem

-You've stopped your nodemon process, but when you try to start it again, you get an error saying the port is already in use:
+You've stopped your nodemon process (or so you thought), but when you try to start it again:

 Error: listen EADDRINUSE: address already in use :::3000

-This means the previous nodemon process is still running in the background.
+This means the previous nodemon process is still running in the background, squatting on your port.

 killall -9 node